KrishPatel1205/FileTransporter/README.md

 # FileTransporter
 Moves files from one folder to another in real time.
+This script can be used for bulk transfer and is really quick.

 ## How To Use 📲:
 You can see it's application by cloning the repository and running it.
 I have included 4 photos in the original_destination folder and 1 photo in the final_destination folder.
 After the program runs the 4 photos from the original_destination folder will get transfered to the final_destination folder making a total of 5 photos in it.